SyrCelina/celina-syafril-tbii-exam/README.md

 The user is able to view memes from different years, select them into a capsule, save and lock the capsule for future digital digging.
 My project was born from the idea of a fun MVP that honors the new age rather than a sustainable one.

 ## Here is how to execute the MVP
-1. Clone my repository in a location of your choice
+1. Clone my repository in a location of your choice (in your terminal)
 ```sh
 git clone https://github.com/syrcelina/celina-syafril-tbii-exam.git
  ```